MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest2.md

 ## Prepare your development environment

 You have two options:

+- Do it "the conventional way" and set up your development environment on your machine.

+  This will require you to install all the tools needed to build and deploy the application -- such as [Node.js — Download](https://nodejs.org/en/download/), [Azure Command-Line Interface (CLI)](https://learn.microsoft.com/en-us/cli/azure/) and the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview).
+It will also require you to set up and configure your [Git](https://git-scm.com/) and clone the repository.

+- Do it "the easy way and use [GitHub Codespaces](https://github.com/features/codespaces).

-- Use  [GitHub Codespaces](https://github.com/features/codespaces): GitHub Codespaces allows you to use a development environment hosted by GitHub.
-You can access this development environment either via a browser or using the VSCode installation on your developer machine. (:construction: Better explanation / more pros and cons.)
+  GitHub Codespaces allows you to use a preconfigured development environment hosted on GitHub.
+It will include all required tools and a clone of the repository you will be working with.
+You can access this development environment either via a browser or using the VS Code installation on your developer machine.

-- Clone the repository to your development machine.
-Please only select this path if you are confident to be all set on your dev machine. (:construction: What do they need to be 'all set'.?)

-  :point_up: We will not explain this path in the remainder of this tutorial.
+:point_up: We will focus on the GitHub Codespace way going forward.

 ### Initialize your codespace